Early Childhood Education with ESL Endorsement (Birth–Grade 2)

 Early Childhood Education students may begin observing in local classrooms during the first semester of their freshman year and continue in the classroom throughout their senior year.
 This opportunity allows students to gain a better understanding of the teaching process and prepares them for student teaching during their final semester.
 In addition, students spend 100 hours in the field for the ELS endorsement.

 Bradley’s Teacher Education faculty aligns curriculum with the Illinois Professional Teaching Standards and with the Council for Accreditation of Educator Preparation (CAEP) standards to ensure that Bradley University coursework, projects, assignments, and experiences prepare students to obtain certification and licensure nationwide.
 Bradley faculty cultivate special relationships with eight professional development schools where the students gain insight through their field experiences and novice teaching and student teaching.

 Opportunities at Bradley

 Outside the classroom, Bradley Teacher Education majors enjoy many co-curricular and cooperative learning experiences.

 Students may become involved in campus chapters of professional organizations that relate to various programs in Teacher Education, including:

 - National Association for the Education of Young Children through BAEYC

 - Golden Apple

-Recent graduates have earned a 100 percent pass rate on the Illinois licensure tests.
-Bradley teacher education graduates enjoy a high job placement rate and find rewarding careers upon graduation.
+All program graduates have earned a 100 percent pass rate on the Illinois licensure tests.
+Bradley Teacher Education graduates enjoy a high job placement rate and find rewarding careers upon graduation.
 Graduate school opportunities at Bradley University consist of master’s degree programs in Leadership in Educational Administration, Human Development Counseling and Curriculum and Instruction - with focus areas in Special Education, Reading, and Multidisciplinary.